Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 Bleu rare steak cooking time & core temperature:

-Why do people like rare blue steak?”
+Why do people like blue rare steak?

 Lean meat cuts lack fat and become tough and dry the longer it’s cooked.
 The more you cook meat, the more moisture is purged.
 Muscle fibres also contract, making the beef firmer as it cooks.